 For a bicep-targeted arm workout, there is going to be a lot of volume.
 The biceps can take a lot of volume, in general, before they are completely exhausted, so targeting a high amount of repetitions with lighter weights is the priority here.

-Even still, the biceps are not the hardest muscle to grow — it just takes a bit of persistence.
+Still, the biceps aren’t the toughest muscle to grow — it just requires persistence.

 But, the start of the workout will focus a bit more on strength with heavier weight and lower reps on the standard barbell curl, then follow it up with preacher curls and hammer curls later in the session to target different parts of the upper arm.